 Jarrod added that SDKs can significantly streamline the integration of native ads into games and as Bradley said, provide data for greater personalization.”

-How infrastructure will differ – if at all – as advertisers branch into or increase in-game ads is a question for Bradley in particular.
+How infrastructure will differ – if at all – as advertisers branch into or increase in-game advertising is a question for Bradley in particular.

-“Latency is likely to be a growing issue for adtech companies moving into gaming advertising.
+“Latency in gaming advertising is likely to be a growing issue for adtech companies moving into this world.
 Rather than showing an advert on a static screen or in unskippable video format, ads in games are generally going to be seen for a very short period of time – even a fraction of a second as the players’ car goes whizzing past a billboard,” said Bradley.
 “These worlds are created to be as real-time as possible, and the in-game ads need to fit into that real-time delivery.
 Adtech providers will need to look into improving the speed at which their platforms serve dynamic ads across a wide inventory.”

 For Jarrod, “scalability by design will also be important.
 When we speak to gaming customers, we regularly bemoan the lack of a crystal ball in our industry because of the peaks and troughs that occur when looking at CCU (concurrent users).
 If a game announces a free access weekend or is featured on Xbox Game Pass for example, the CCU will explode during that time.
 Adtech infrastructure would have to mimic the rapid scaling that the gaming infrastructure is suddenly having to cope with.
 It will be important then that adtech companies and developers have open conversations on when peaks and troughs occur to manage their response.”